singularity4/KernelNMFSpark/README.md

 The multiplication with Kernel matrices is done via distributed block matrix multiplication operation.

-KNMFspark.py - Implementation in Pyspark

-KNMF-RS.ipynb - Jupyter Notebook of the previous script.

-For easy local instalation os Spark see:  https://github.com/paulovn/ml-vm-notebook
+For easy local instalation of Spark see:  https://github.com/paulovn/ml-vm-notebook